hjbar/stage_m1/README.md

 will simply evaluate the constraint to a result.
 This is what the `minihell` test program uses.

-The other case of interest for is is when the parameter `T : Utils.Functor` is in fact a search monad `M : Utils.MonadPlus`.
+The other case of interest for this is when the parameter `T : Utils.Functor` is in fact a search monad `M : Utils.MonadPlus`.
 Then it is possible to define a function